 How to Collect Unpaid Assessments Legally and Efficiently

-Each passing day that a tenant fails to fulfill his or her assessment obligation raises tension within the community and increases the association’s overall costs.
-A legal advisor can ensure that you perform collection practices within the letter of the law, allowing you to maintain professionalism while getting the payments you are owed as quickly as possible.
+Each passing day that a homeowner fails to fulfill his or her assessment obligation increases the association’s overall costs.
+A seasoned legal advisor can ensure that you perform collection practices within the letter of the law, allowing you to maintain professionalism while getting the payments you are owed as quickly as possible.

 An attorney can help with all matters related to collection, including:

 - Complying with federal law.
 Community associations and their agents (including lawyers and debt collectors) can only perform collection actions that are compliant with the Fair Debt Collection Practices Act (FDCPA).
 If your association violates these provisions, the homeowner may have ground to counter-sue, leaving you without payment.

 - Adhering to bylaws.
 An association cannot take any action that is not authorized by its own bylaws.
 For this reason, it is vital that your association's duties regarding assessment levies and collection procedures are clearly outlined in your governing documents.

 - Calculating adequate payment.
 If a property owner defaults on payments, the association may be owed much more than the dollar amount of unpaid assessments.
 An HOA may have the right to charge the homeowner for interest on the past due amount, late fees, collection costs, attorneys’ fees, and other related charges.

 - Enforcing a lien.
 In Virginia, an HOA may place a lien on a homeowner’s property to secure payment for past due assessments and other charges as long as the homeowner was given written notice of the intent to file a lien at least 10 days prior.

 - Filing suit.
 The board may file a civil lawsuit against a delinquent tenant to obtain payment for assessments, interest, late fees, court costs, attorneys' fees, collection costs, and lien fees.